Perry-Pedrosa/RASanalysis/README.md

 ![RASxCareer](assets/lmfinal.PNG)

-We set out to find out whether a high RAS score indicates a successful career in the NFL.
-We used both simple and multiple regression, using variables across 10 years from player statistics, body measurements and combine workouts results and created a composite grading scale to use as a dependent variable.
-We then tested these models against each other to understand the most significant predictors when it came to a successful NFL career  and we found that RAS holds a moderate to strong correlation with NFL success.
-Based on the other significant variables, theoretically success as an NFL cornerback can be determined by a player who:
+We set out to find out whether a high RAS score indicates a successful career.
+We used simple and multiple regression, using data across 10 years.
+We tested these models against eachother to understand significant predictors and found that RAS holds a moderate to strong correlation with success.
+Based on the other significant variables, theoretically success as an NFL cornerback can be determined by;

-- Has a high RAS score
+•	High RAS score
-- Has made a lot of interceptions in their career (including high school or college)
-- Excels at the broad jump at the NFL combine
+•	High interception count
+•	Long broad jump
-- Excels in Zone coverage
+•	Excels in Zone

-Understanding this, may very well help scouts hone in on specific traits that will make a successful, hopfully Superbowl winning cornerback.
+Understanding this, may help scouts hone in on traits that will make a successful player.

+R was used for this analysis, because of its readability when evaluating models, inclusion of variables and ease of package implementation.
+If known beforehand that we may have issues with multicollinearity we may have chosen a different tool like Python which has libraries and methods to detect and address multicollinearity which can reduce this by transforming correlated variables into a smaller set of uncorrelated variables.
+Furthermore, I could have utilised the R Package r/nflverse to get a more comprehensive dataset for player stats, this is something that will be explored for future iterations.

+Regression was chosen to understand the statistics behind each variable to quantify relationships.
+However, due to its sensitivity to outliers, this meant that work had to be put in to account for non-linearity.
+A decision tree could have been used to address this.
+However, due to the number of independent variables and therefore complexity I was using I didn’t want to risk building a model that risked overfitting and high variance.

+The model may have been more robust if we had more observations to use.
+However, due to the nature of the research question we will always only have a handful of observations per year and this was addressed by reconciling AIC by using BIC which considers the DoF.

 ## Project Background
 This objective is not to challenge the RAS model, it is to use the score as a variable to understand the correlation between a score and success and answer the following hypothesis.